-In QA, the first thing we do is select the test cases for automation based upon various parameters, like the tests which are run very frequently, or the ones that require a long time due to manual execution.
-After selecting the tests, we automate them based upon priority.
+In QA, the first thing we do is select the test cases for automation based on various parameters, like the tests which are run very frequently, or the ones that require a long time due to manual execution.
+After selecting the tests, we automate them based on priority.

 In this way, you ensure high-priority coverage of your application features, which is critical from a business perspective.

 With proper upfront documentation of the preferred automation approach, it is possible to anticipate the complete ROI of automation even before implementing any automation framework.
 This can also provide a picture of how much time you can save with manual vs automation testing.
 Moreover, we can see how many resources need to be engaged for automation efforts.
 Based on ROI and future goals, we can alter the count of automation and manual engineers within the QA team.

 Manual testing won’t be totally replaced by automation any time soon, but the time savings offered by automated testing are too great to ignore.
 This advantage has led to a proliferation of automation tools.
 As a result, there is flexibility enough within the market to find an automation solution that suits your unique product, development environment, and the skills and preferences of your team.